connahKendrickMMU/MiTiSegmenter/README.md

-# MiTiSegmentor
+# MiTiSegmenter

-MiTiSegmentor is open-source software for the process of CT data to extract and generate 3D models from the scan while removing the containers.
-If you use the MiTiSegmentor for part of your work, please cite our paper: *****
+MiTiSegmenter is open-source software for the process of CT data to extract and generate 3D models from the scan while removing the containers.
+If you use the MiTiSegmenter for part of your work, please cite our paper: *****

 ## Retrieving the code